News Archive

 In a recent article in The MedTech Strategist, David Cassak interviewed (from left) Paul Yock, Uday Kumar, Lyn Denend, Todd Brinton, Tom Krummel, & Josh Makower to find out.

-A conversation with Biodesign’s Paul Yock, MD
+A Conversation With Biodesign’s Paul Yock, MD

 Stanford Medicine podcast, 5/16/16